 Children in each year group in Key Stage 1 and 2 study three ‘topics’ a year which have been planned very carefully in order to cover all curriculum content.
 We continually review our curriculum in order to keep abreast of new directives and innovations.

 Throughout lessons and daily school life we endeavour to develop the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.
 We are keen that our pupils recognize how both the school’s values and their own role within implementing these reflect the wider values of the nation.

 Our highly skilled staff are able to adopt and put into practice a range of teaching strategies, which include individual, group and whole class methods of teaching.
 The school is fortunate enough to be exceptionally well resourced and it is a combination of these things that support us in meeting the needs of each child in every way possible.

-To find out more about the Belmont Curriculum, please click on one of the page links below.
+To find out more about what is taught at Belmont School, please click on the page links above.
 If you would like any further information, please contact the school office.